 - Upcoming Classes: This tab contains information about classes that you have accepted a contract for, but have not yet started.
 Once the class is available in the LMS, it will automatically move to the Current tab.

 - Past Classes: This tab contains information about classes that have ended, but are still within the grading time window to submit grade changes.
-The class will remain in the Past Classes tab for five weeks (per the GCU University Handbook grading policy), and will disappear from view once the time limit has passed.
+The class will remain in the Past Classes tab for six weeks (per the GCU University Handbook grading policy), and will disappear from view once the time limit has passed.

 - Training Classes: This tab contains information about faculty training and/or professional development courses.
 If you are enrolled in a training class as a student, it will appear within this tab.